neithalrajpurohit/Full-Stack-JS-Assignment8/README.md

 ## Assignment 8 [Live Link]()

 - Skills Gained during this assignment
   - Did styling using absolute & relative position property.
   - Used flex box.
   - Made use of linear gradients,and urls.
   - Used selectors
+  - Learnt to make it responsive.

 ---

 ## Time taken to finish this project

--  Took 1 hour to complete.
+- Took 1.5 hour to complete.